linkerd/website/linkerd.io/content/2/tasks/installing-multicluster.md

 ## Leverage Ambassador

 The bundled Linkerd gateway is not required.
 In fact, if you have an existing Ambassador installation, it is easy to use it instead!
+By using your existing Ambassador installation, you avoid needing to manage multiple ingress gateways and pay for extra cloud load balancers.
 This guide assumes that Ambassador has been installed into the `ambassador` namespace.

-First, you'll want to inject the ambassador deployment with Linkerd:
+First, you'll want to inject the `ambassador` deployment with Linkerd:

 ```bash
 kubectl -n ambassador get deploy ambassador -o yaml | \